 NREM (non-rapid eye movement) is made up of 3 stages of sleep.
 The first stage is when you close your eyes and are starting to drift off, but can be easily woken.
-The second stage is a light sleep.
+The second stage is a night of light sleep.
 Your body temperature and heart rate drop.
 Finally, the third stage is deep NREM sleep.
 It’s during this stage that your body begins to repair itself.
 It regrows tissue, builds muscle and bone, and supports the immune system.

 What is REM Sleep?

 REM (rapid eye movement) is a stage of sleep that occurs about an hour and half after you’ve fallen asleep.
-During REM sleep, your heart rate and breathing picks up.
-This is the stage of sleep that you dream in, because your brain is more active.
+During REM sleep, your heart rate and breathing pick up.
+This is the stage of sleep that you dream in because your brain is more active.
 Because REM stimulates the brain, it’s required for brain development in children, and important for good mental health for people of all ages.
 It exercises the part of the brain that's responsible for thinking, organizing and learning.

 You Need Sufficient Uninterrupted Sleep.

 Quality, uninterrupted sleep is better than hours of fragmented sleep.
 You need to get enough uninterrupted deep NREM and REM sleep each night to wake up feeling rested, refreshed and recharged.
 If you’re waking up several times during the night, you might not be getting enough deep NREM and REM sleep, even if the hours add up to "enough".